12 valve stuff and what it does

 We recommend OEM oil drains on any frame turbos.
 On any S300 or s400 all turbochargers should be ran with a minimum of a -12 AN drain. ¾ and 7/8 hose with barb fittings is recommended over -12 line. the OEM steel HX35 drain is the largest ID drain there is for a pickup truck. consider modifying this.
 Our turbos flow much more oil through the bearings than OEM units.
 If you do not properly drain a performance turbo they very easily can leak.
 We are not responsible for leaking turbos when the customer runs a -10 drain line.

-Once a turbo starts to leak they typically will continue to leak even if the drain size was the original cause.
-To resolve this, the charger will need disassembled and cleaned.
+Once a turbo starts to leak they can continue to leak if you dont get them cleaned up well.
+Even if the drain size was the original cause.
+Try your best to use brake cleaner and compressed air to remove the seeping oil path.
+If it persists you may need to have the charger will need disassembled and cleaned.

 Powdercoating